AlasdairWJ/enum-utils/README.md

 static_assert(eu::is_countable_enum_v<Colour>);
 ```

-If concepts are available, the `eu::countable_enum` concept is available.
+If concepts are available, `eu::countable_enum` is defined.

 `eu::enum_count<E>` / `eu::enum_count_v<E>` will provide the number of elements in the enum.